Table of contents

 Step 1: Identify your goals

-Before jumping into color palettes and font sizes, you first need to identify your goals.
+Before jumping into designing your portfolio, you first need to identify your goals.
 For instance, these can be:

 • Building a clientele for your freelance practice,